-First opened in 1673, the White Horse Tavern in Newport, RI is the oldest restaurant in the US.
+First opened in 1673, the White Horse Tavern in Newport, RI is the oldest tavern in the US.

-New England is, of course, full of historical gems– I mean, Boston alone is home to at least a dozen them–but despite their high status as museums, monuments and battlefields, none are quite like Newport’s White Horse Tavern.
-Built in 1652, the historic tavern has been welcoming hungry Americans since even before the US was born.
-The building is considered a National Landmark and it’s even among the 10 oldest restaurants in the world!
+New England is, of course, full of historical gems– Boston alone is home to at least a dozen of them, like the oldest restaurant, Union Oyster House–but despite their high status as museums, monuments and battlefields, none are quite like Newport’s White Horse Tavern.
+Built in 1652 as a home that would after be converted into the tavern, they’ve been welcoming hungry Americans since even before the US was born(which is considered to be 1776 according to USA Gov).
+The building is considered a National Landmark and it’s even among the 10 oldest restaurants in the world, according to The Travel!

 Fast forward 350 years of history (and a house renovation involving the addition of a third floor to the old residence) and the White Horse Tavern is still doing what it does best–feeding our empty bellies.
 Nowadays, the tavern functions as an upscale restaurant serving excellent New American fare in the heart of historic Newport.
 Its contemporary menu features a rotating selection of New England classics, such as clam chowder and lobster bisque, as well as other classic dishes including steak frites and beef Wellington.